MRCIEU/PHESANT-MR-pheWAS-BMI/1-BMI-genetic-score/d-exclusions/README.md

 ## Create a new genetic score data file with only the participants included in our sample

-This code removes all participants with genetic data not passing QC, or who have withdrawn their consent.
+We remove all participants with genetic data not passing QC, or who have withdrawn their consent.

 ```bash
 module add apps/matlab-r2015a